 Does NAYT have a sample Child Protection Policy?

 NAYT has a Safeguarding Policy which incorporates Child Protection.
 Safeguarding Children and Young People is much broader than child protection and NAYT would like all youth theatres to develop a safeguarding policy.
-If you are a Member or an Enhanced Member of NAYT you can view or download our sample policies from the website.
+If you are a member of NAYT you can view or download our sample policies from the website.

 What is the required ratio of adults to young people in a youth theatre?

-NAYT provides guidelines about the required ratio of adults to young people in our Safeguarding Policy, if you are a Member or Enhanced Member you can view or download our sample policies from our website.
+NAYT provides guidelines about the required ratio of adults to young people in our Safeguarding Policy, if you are a Member you can view or download our sample policies from our website.
 You may also want to check with your local authority children's services for specific guidelines.

 What are the guidelines on taking photographs and film footage of my youth theatre members?

 You must ensure that you read and adhere to guidelines before taking any photography or film footage of the young people you work with as you will require parental consent.
 NAYT provides guidelines about this within our Safeguarding Policy, as well as sample consent forms.
-If you are a Member or an Enhanced Member you can download these documents for free.
+If you are a Member you can download these documents for free.